codefortulsa/summer-meals-sites/README.md

 [Summer Café](https://www.tulsaschools.org/summercafe "TPS Summer Café information") provides nutritional breakfasts and lunches to children, 18 years of age and younger, free of charge.
 More than 70 sites will be serving breakfast and/or lunch throughout the Tulsa Public Schools district.
 Summer Café begins June 1 and runs through August 4.
 Meals are provided to all children 18 and under.
 No application or ID necessary.

 ## This website
 This website will use Mapbox, as well as data provided by Hunger Free Oklahoma, to provide an interactive map that will help locate summer meals programs, and get more information on when locations are open, and what is provided.
+[Here](https://api.mapbox.com/styles/v1/codefortulsa/cjbx54xxlda7h2smqfyvfn7bb.html?fresh=true&title=true&access_token=pk.eyJ1IjoiY29kZWZvcnR1bHNhIiwiYSI6IlNfUEVMdEUifQ.SpNp7BY0EBXMW-DOB6DIUQ#11.3/36.128200/-96.003401/0)'s a look at what a test set of data (10 locations) looks like on Mapbox.

 ## Data Sources
 1. Hunger Free Oklahoma [CSV file](https://github.com/codefortulsa/summer-meals-sites/blob/master/Oklahoma%20Summer%20Meals%20Sites%20%207-10-2017.csv).